 Most patients return to their normal activities the day after the procedure.
 The doctor can give you more details on what to expect when you come in for an evaluation.

 Do the results of LASIK last?

 LASIK is considered to be a permanent procedure; however, refractive laser surgery will not prevent any age-related conditions, such as the need for reading glasses or cataracts.
 In a small number of cases, eyes do change over time and develop a new prescription.
 If this happens, you may be able to be treated with LASIK again.

 Most insurance companies consider laser eye surgery to be an elective surgery, and it is not usually a covered benefit.
 However, we encourage you to call your insurance company and ask about coverage for LASIK.

 You will be at the Eye Institute approximately an hour and a half.
 The time in the surgery suite with the surgeon is usually about 15-20 minutes.
 Both eyes are treated during the procedure, and the actual laser treatment time is about a minute per eye.

 What if I blink during the procedure?

 Contact lenses can change the shape of the cornea similar to how a watchband can make a skin imprint on your wrist.
-If you have your eyes examined too soon after taking out your contact lenses, some of the eye tests could give inaccurate results.
-You should discontinue wearing soft contact lenses two weeks prior to the pre-operative measurements and surgery.
-Rigid gas permeable (RGP) contact lens wearers should discontinue wearing lenses four weeks prior to pre-operative measurements.
+If your eyes examined too soon after taking out your contact lenses, some of the eye tests could give inaccurate results.
+You should discontinue wearing soft contact lenses two weeks prior to the pre-operative measurements and laser surgery.
+Rigid gas permeable contact lens wearers should discontinue wearing lenses four weeks prior to pre-operative measurements.
 Our doctors will advise you if they suspect your corneas have not returned to their natural shape after removing your contact lenses.